charlieroth/ballot/docs/Election.md

 # Election

-This main actor in the Ballot System is an `Election`.
-It processes commands and emits events.
+The main actor process in a Ballot System is an `Election`, processing commands and emits events.

-An `Election` is an actor process, a digital twin of a election being carried out by humans.
-An `Election` is a long-running process that will be alive for the entirety of an election and for however long those election results are desired to live in the Ballot system.
+An `Election` is a digital twin of a election being carried out in the physical world.
+An `Election` is a long-running process that will be alive for the entirety of an election and for however long those election results are desired to live in a Ballot system.
 An `Election` process is alive for a minimum of 21 days.

-An `Election` contains all events the entire lifecycle of an election.
+An `Election` contains all events for the entire lifecycle of an election.

 An `Election` is designed as a _Process Pair_, popularized by Jim Gray's Tandem Computing.
-Practically, for each election there is a _Writer Process_ which receives and processes all commands for a given election.
-This _Writer Process_ also has 4 _Read Replica Processes_ to ensure high availability of election data.
+For each election there is a _Writer Process_ which receives and processes all commands for a given election.
+A _Writer Process_ has 4 _Read Replica Processes_ to ensure high availability of election data.

-A message is considered "acknowledged" if the `Election` writer processes receives acknowledgement from 2 of it's 4 _Read Replica Processes_
+A command is considered acknowledged if a _Writer Process_ receives acknowledgement from 2 of it's 4 _Read Replica Processes_.
+Ensuring that 3 of the 5 `Election` proccesses have processed the same command.

 ## Invariants